 World Book Day Weekend

+This event took place in March 2018, check back next year for the latest updates.
 This World Book Day Weekend discover all about Hughenden’s famous owner and Victorian author Benjamin Disraeli.
 Have a go at dressing up as your favourite book character and listen to stories in the Manor dressing up room.